cmars/juju-charm-wallabag/README.md

 of the deployed service and complete installation.
 Then your wallabag will be ready to use.

+The default username and password to log in to the web application is 'wallabag'/'wallabag'.
+Use the 'CONFIG' tab to change your password.

 ## TLS termination

 You really should protect your Wallabag server with TLS if you're hosting it on